Student Ambassador Program

 President and Vice President

-The program is currently overseen by President Mary Kate Morgan and Vice President Julia Koehler.
+The program is overseen by the president and vice president.
 This duo is responsible for leading meetings, overseeing operations and representing the program on various boards and committees.